maximilianMairinger/ctp/res/templates/module/README.md

 ## Conribute

 All feedback is appreciated.
-Create an pull request or write an issue.
+Create a pull request or write an issue.